holgerleichsenring/AutofacOnFunctions/README.md

 # Breaking Changes

+## Microsoft.net.sdk.function version 1.0.19
 As version 1.0.19 of Azure Functions made changes to the procedure of initialization necessary, the former used ServiceLocator is not available anymore.
+Anyway you should not use a direct reference to an Autofac IContainer reference anyway.
+If you need to resolve services on the fly, just inject IObjectResolver to your class.

+## Microsoft.net.sdk.function version 1.0.21
+Version 1.0.19 references WebJobs  Azure Functions made changes to the procedure of initialization necessary, the former used ServiceLocator is not available anymore.
 Anyway you should not use a direct reference to an Autofac IContainer reference anyway.
 If you need to resolve services on the fly, just inject IObjectResolver to your class.

 # Named Services
 Autofac allows for named services.
 AutofacOnFunctions had been enhanced to support named services in most initutive way.
 Actually there are only two steps to do.